NJUPTAAA/docs/docs/noj/guide/queue.md

 autorestart=true
 user=www
 numprocs=1
+startretries=10000
 ```

 The `numprocs` directive will instruct Supervisor to run 1 `babel:judge` processe and monitor it, automatically restarting it if fail.

-!> `numprocs` should always be 1, unlike above sections which you can set any number you wish.
+!> `numprocs` should always be 1, unlike above sections which you can set any number you wish. `startretries` should be an extra large value.

 2. Once the configuration file has been created, you may update the Supervisor configuration and start the processes using the following commands: